 Above: I really like the INSTAX Square format, but again it’s a case of comparing the style of the cameras and the process itself.

 Above: In the end it’s a personal choice but I can tell you everyone who saw the Go loved the look of it and the cute factor is simply off the charts.
 I loved looking at it as much as I enjoyed using it and will definitely add one to my collection.
 Polaroid is a small operation but I think they’re doing a fantastic job.Check prices at Amazon, B&H, Adorama, eBay or Wex.
-Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
+Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!